 Genetic counseling is part of the treatment plan for patients with pheochromocytoma or paraganglioma.

-All patients who are diagnosed with pheochromocytoma or paraganglioma should have genetic counseling to find out their risk for having an inherited syndrome.
+All patients who are diagnosed with pheochromocytoma or paraganglioma should have genetic counseling to find out their risk for having an inherited syndrome and other related cancers.

 Genetic testing is sometimes recommended for patients with pheochromocytoma who:

 When certain gene changes are found during genetic testing, the testing is usually offered to family members who are at risk but do not have symptoms.

 Genetic testing is not recommended for patients older than 50 years.

 Certain factors affect prognosis (chance of recovery) and treatment options.